Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 What does moldy mozzarella taste like?

-The most commonly reported taste of moldy mozzarella is that of sourness that comes with an unpleasant odor.
+The most commonly reported taste of moldy cheese is that of sourness that comes with an unpleasant odor.
 It may also have an uncharacteristic soft texture, instead of the stringy, moist mouth feel you would expect.

 Can you still use mozzarella with mold?